SEN5X and SEN6X Series Environmental sensor

 Where slope and offset are the values set with temperature_compensation configuration variables, smoothed with the specified time constant, also a temperature_compensation configuration variable.
 The time constant is how fast the slope and offset are applied.
 After the specified value in seconds, 63% of the new slope and offset are applied.

-More details about the tuning of these parameters are included in the application note Temperature Acceleration and Compensation Instructions for SEN5x.
+More details about the tuning of these parameters for SEN5X sensors are included in the application note: Temperature Acceleration and Compensation Instructions for SEN5x.

 See Also